blob1807/odin-aseprite/README.md

 ```

-### Warnings
+## Warnings
-User Data for ase files that is contained within maps my not parse correctly.
+User Data for ase files that is contained within maps can only be read not written rn.
+ICC Colour Profiles aren't support & the raw data will be saved to doc.   un/marshaler